sherlock-audit/2022-10-mycelium/README.md

 Everything in the `mylink-contracts` folder.

+Tests are run with [foundry](https://github.com/foundry-rs/foundry) using `forge test` or the NPM test script.

 # About Mycelium myLINK

 Mycelium myLINK provides a way for users to deposit their LINK tokens and earn yield on them through a variety of plugins to the myLINK Vault.
 Users receive myLINK tokens which are exchangable 1:1 with LINK and their balance rebases as yield is generated.